 Wellcome Open Research.
 2018;3:40.

-4. Abstract Background: Global tobacco control is a major public health issue, as smoking-related disease burden remains high worldwide.
+Background: Global tobacco control is a major public health issue, as smoking-related disease burden remains high worldwide.
 The World Bank and the World Health Organization (WHO) are the driving forces in global tobacco control.
 However, little research has focused on their development, financing, decision-making, and accountability structures.

 Methods: We used two strategies to identify the development and structure of global tobacco control initiatives.
 First, we reviewed the published literature through electronic databases.
 Second, we conducted grey literature searching.